adafruit/Adafruit-Pi-Finder/README.md

 But it doesn't end there...
 Order now and you'll also get the bootstrapping functionality!
-That's right, the Pi Finder will ssh into the fresh new Pi, update it, set up the wifi SSID and password, set a custom hostname of your choice, and install [Occidentalis][occidentalis], a collection of really handy software for you:
+That's right, the Pi Finder will ssh into the fresh new Pi, update it, set up the wifi SSID and password, set a custom hostname of your choice, and install Occidentalis, a collection of really handy software for you:

   * apt-get update (grabs information on the newest versions of packages)